-Anton Vialtsin, Esq., E.I., handled nearly one hundred federal criminal cases from initial client interviews through sentencing.
+Anton Vialtsin, Esq., E.I., handled over one hundred federal criminal cases from initial client interviews through sentencing.
 These cases required an in-depth knowledge of the Federal Sentencing Guidelines and the Federal Criminal Codes and Rules.
-Over a dozen of the federal cases he managed involved individuals charged with the importation and distribution of controlled substances all punishable by ten-year minimum mandatory sentence.
-Considering that the Southern District of California is a border district and one of the busiest in the country, he defended many individuals charged with transportation and harboring of illegal aliens, misuse of a passport, and illegal entry into the United States.
-Further, he worked on several transportation of illegal aliens cases where the transportation resulted in death, triggering the possibility of the death penalty.
+Over two dozen of the federal cases he managed involved individuals charged with the importation and distribution of controlled substances all punishable by ten-year minimum mandatory sentence (21 USC §§ 952, 960, 963).
+Considering that the Southern District of California is a border district and one of the busiest in the country, he defended many individuals charged with transportation and harboring of illegal aliens (8 USC §1324), misuse of a passport, and illegal entry into the United States (8 USC §1326).
+Further, he worked on several transportation-of-illegal-aliens cases where the transportation resulted in death, triggering the possibility of the death penalty.
 These cases required negotiation with AUSAs and hours of witness depositions and interviews.
 Additionally, he worked on a number of cases involving individuals charged with complex wire and mail fraud violations, aggravated identity theft, and theft of public property.

 While handling federal cases, Anton Vialtsin also runs a successful California state practice.
 He handled misdemeanor and serious felony cases ranging from DUIs to gang-related violent assaults and attempted murder.
 Through motion practice, he recently negotiated a one-year jail term on an attempted murder charge.
-He also defended the chief marketing officer of a bank facing a twenty-two count fraud indictment with losses of nearly one million dollars.
+[People of California v.
+K.M.]
+Mr. Vialtsin also defended the chief marketing officer of a bank facing a twenty-two count fraud indictment with losses of nearly one million dollars.
 The government’s offer and the probation department’s recommendation was over eight years in prison.
 Anton Vialtsin prepared a convincing sentencing memorandum outlining alternative dispositions to the Court, which later imposed a probationary sentence without any custody.
-A member of NORML Legal Committee, Anton Vialtsin is often the first choice for individuals facing felony drug related offenses in the states of California and Nevada.
+People of California v.
+K.P.
+A member of NORML Legal Committee, Anton Vialtsin is often the first choice for individuals facing felony drug-related offenses in the states of California and Nevada.

 Mr. Vialtsin has a very diverse occupational experience that includes working for private employers and the state government.
-Prior to partnering with Mr. Delicino and opening the San Diego office, Mr. Vialtsin worked for Jeremy Delicino at the Salt Lake City law office.
+Prior to opening his own firm in San Diego, Mr. Vialtsin worked for attorney Jeremy Delicino at the Salt Lake City law office.
 While there, he had the privilege of assisting Mr. Delicino prepare for a death penalty trial.
 That case resulted in the first acquittal in a police shooting in the state of Utah since 1973.

 Before entering the legal profession, Mr. Vialtsin received a civil engineering degree and a Nevada engineering license.
 Anton Vialtsin worked for the Las Vegas Valley Water District, where he was responsible for water plan development and hydraulic network analysis review.
 Mr. Vialtsin has always had strong analytical skills, which are as important in engineering as in law.
 Anton Vialtsin often takes a common sense and an “engineering” approach to solving criminal cases.

 Education: Anton Vialtsin graduated law school Summa Cum Laude, finishing in the top 5% of Whittier Law School.
 While there, he was awarded the prestigious International and Comparative law fellowship.
-Mr. Vialtsin received a Civil Engineering degree from University of Nevada, Las Vegas.
-He was a member of Lambda Chi Alpha fraternity and held several position at the Las Vegas Chapter.
-Mr. Vialtsin is currently a member of Alumni Control Board for Lambda Chi Alpha, University of San Diego Chapter.
+Mr. Vialtsin received a Civil Engineering degree from the University of Nevada, Las Vegas.
+He is an alumni member of Lambda Chi Alpha fraternity and held several executive positions at the Las Vegas Delta Lambda Chapter.

 Murder • Attempted Murder • Assault • Assault with a Deadly Weapon • Battery • Resisting Arrest • San Diego DUI Attorneys Overview • Marijuana Related Crimes • Burglary • Theft Crimes • Receiving Stolen Property • Robbery• Click Here For More